Revisiting Deep Neural Network Test Coverage from the Test Effectiveness Perspective: Introduction

-Further, we conducted a preliminary study to investigate whether adding natural test inputs can also increase test coverage by taking the DNN model \textit{ResNet-20} based on the dataset \textit{CIFAR-10} and the test coverage \textit{KMNC} (to be introduced in Section~\ref{sec:background}) as an example.
-In this study, we first randomly selected 5,000 test inputs from \textit{CIFAR-10} as the original test set and regarded the remaining 5,000 test inputs in \textit{CIFAR-10} as the newly added natural test inputs, and then generated 5,000 adversarial test inputs via C\&W~\cite{DBLP:conf/sp/Carlini017} (to be introduced in Section~\ref{sec:advmethod}), a widely-used adversarial test input generation method.
-We found that the KMNC values of the original test set, the original test set and added natural test inputs, and the original test set and adversarial test inputs are 58.53\%, 64.50\%, and 63.83\%, respectively.
+Further, we conducted a small experiment to investigate whether adding natural test inputs can also increase test coverage by taking the model \textit{LeNet-5} based on \textit{MNIST} and the test coverage \textit{KMNC} (to be introduced in Section~\ref{sec:structural}) as an example.
+We first randomly selected 5,000 test inputs from \textit{MNIST} as the original test set and regarded the remaining 5,000 test inputs in \textit{MNIST} as the newly added natural test inputs, and then generated 5,000 adversarial test inputs via C\&W~\cite{DBLP:conf/sp/Carlini017} (to be introduced in Section~\ref{sec:advmethod}), a widely-used adversarial input generation method.
+We found that the KMNC values of the original test set, the original test set and added natural test inputs, and the original test set and adversarial test inputs are 61.53\%, 68.77\%, and 65.87\%, respectively.
 The results demonstrate that adding natural test inputs can also increase test coverage, even the increment is larger than that achieved by the same number of adversarial test inputs.
-Therefore, it is still unclear whether these test coverage metrics are correlated with the generation of adversarial test inputs or the error-revealing capability of test inputs \textit{independently of the size of test sets}.
+Hence, it is still unclear whether these test coverage metrics are correlated with test effectiveness by considering reasonable factors (e.g., controlling for the size of test sets).